DaCatz/MAKE_TILES/README.md

 * link class file with "require_once('path/to/classes/MAKE_TILES.inc.php');
 * create object instance with "$MAKE_TILES=new MAKE_TILES();"
 * make tiles with "$MAKE_TILES->from_image("path/to/original_image");
+* the default output folder for tiles is img/make_tiles

 You can change some class attributes:
 * t.b.d